 IP Institute faculty advisors and mentor attorneys are available to help students connect to and learn more about IP careers.

-Please contact Deanna Burns, Assistant Director, Intellectual Property Institute.
+Please contact Deanna Burns, Associate Director, Intellectual Property Institute.

 Become a mentor

-IP attorneys interested in becoming a mentors should contact Deanna Burns, Assistant Director Intellectual Property Institute or Professor Sharon K. Sandeen, Director, Intellectual Property Institute.
+IP attorneys interested in becoming a mentor should contact Deanna Burns, Associate Director, Intellectual Property Institute.